 We hope you find the posts useful and relevant and invite you to share your thoughts and comments on the blog or via email.

-Stuart Davis is an associate in the Financial Institutions Industry Group in the firm’s London Office.
+Stuart Davis is a partner in the Financial Institutions Industry Group in the firm’s London Office.
 Mr. Davis has a wide range of experience advising broker-dealers, investment, retail and private banks, technology companies, market infrastructure providers, investment managers, hedge funds and private equity funds on complex regulatory challenges.